jhipster/generator-jhipster/generators/server/templates/_README.md

     docker-compose -f src/main/docker/<%= prodDatabaseType%>.yml down

-You can also fully dockerize your application and all the services it is depending on.
+You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running:

     <% if (buildTool == 'maven') { %>./mvnw package -Pprod docker:build<% } %><% if (buildTool == 'gradle') { %>./gradlew bootRepackage -Pprod buildDocker<% } %>